ponki-d-monkey/iHeartLinks.AspNetCore/README.md

 }
 ```

-For backward compatibility, a relative URL _href_ is also supported.
+A relative URL _href_ is also supported.

 ```csharp
 using iHeartLinks.AspNetCore;